ClinSeq/genomicassertions/README.md

 ~~~

-The `test_vcf_has_variant_with_call()` asserts that individual items in a sample call are set.
+`assertVcfHasVariantWithCall()` asserts that individual items in a sample call are set.
 The parameter `call` is a dict with the items to test.
 The dict does not have to be complete, i.e. not all fields in the call have to be tested.

 ~~~python
     def test_vcf_has_variant_with_call(self):